nicholasdille/docker-setup/docs/internals/tools.md

 - `file` requires `path` to point to a filename
 - `executable` works like `file` but executes `chmod` to set `0755`
-- `tarball` requires `path` to point to a directory.
+- `tarball` will unpack to `${target}/bin` by default which can be overridden by `path` pointing to a directory.
 Adding `strip` removes the specified number of path components from extracted files.
 Adding `files` specifies a list of files to extract
 - `zip` requires `path` to point to a directory and `files` to list the files to extract

 See [download cache](download_cache.md) about the integrated caching of downloads.